22388o/bitlight-wallet/README.md

 # Bitlight wallet

-Contracts and for support RGB20 into wallet
+Contracts and schema for support RGB20

 ## To-Do